-Common Stock Trading Symbol (Nasdaq) GLAD 6.00% Series 2024 Term Preferred Stock (the "Series 2024 Term Preferred Stock") Trading Symbol (Nasdaq) GLADN Use of Proceeds Unless otherwise specified in any prospectus supplement, we expect to use the net proceeds from the sale of our Securities first to pay down existing short-term debt, then to make investments in lower middle market businesses in accordance with our investment objectives, with any remaining proceeds to be used for other general corporate purposes.
-See "Use of Proceeds."
-Dividends and Distributions We have paid monthly distributions to the holders of our common stock since October 2003 (and prior to that quarterly distributions since January 2002) and generally intend to continue to do so.
+We have paid monthly distributions to the holders of our common stock since October 2003 (and prior to that quarterly distributions since January 2002) and generally intend to continue to do so.
 In September 2017 we issued, and in October 2017 we made our first distribution on, our Series 2024 Term Preferred Stock and have paid monthly distributions thereafter.
 The amount of monthly distributions on our capital stock is generally determined by our Board of Directors on a quarterly basis and is based on management's estimate of the fiscal year's taxable income.
-See " Price Range of Common Stock and Distributions ."
+See "Price Range of Common Stock and Distributions."
 Because our distributions to common stockholders are based on estimates of taxable income that may differ from actual results, future distributions payable to our common stockholders may also include, and past distributions have included, a return of capital.
-Such return of capital distributions to assis for such shares.
-See " Risk Factors-Risks Related to an Investment in Our Securities-Distributions to our stockholders have included and may in the future include a return of capital. " Certain additional amounts may be deemed as distributed to common stockholders for income tax purposes and may also constitute a return of capital.
+Such return of capital distributions may increase an investor's tax liability for capital gains upon the sale of our shares by reducing the investor's tax basis for such shares.
+See "Risk Factors-Risks Related to an Investment in Our Securities-Distributions to our stockholders have included and may in the future include a return of capital."
+Certain additional amounts may be deemed as distributed to common stockholders for income tax purposes and may also constitute a return of capital.
 Other types of securities we might offer will likely pay distributions in accordance with their terms.

-Taxation We intend to continue to elect to be treated for federal income tax purposes as a RIC.
+We intend to continue to elect to be treated for federal income tax purposes as a RIC.
 So long as we continue to qualify, we generally will pay no corporate-level federal income taxes on any ordinary income or capital gains that we distribute to our stockholders.
 To maintain our RIC status, we must meet specified source-of-income and asset diversification requirements and distribute, for each of our taxable years, at least 90.0% of our taxable ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any, out of assets legally available for distribution.
 See "Material U.S. Federal Income Tax Considerations."